ReneTC/laser_video/README.md

 In this article, I'll show some properties of the atom and how the atom interacts with light.
 I'll then use this knowledge to simulate a working laser.

 ### Light and atom interaction
-The whole process of lasing relies on a special interaction between the atom and the light.
+The whole process of lasering relies on a special interaction between the atom and the light.
 So let's examine an atom.
 For simplicity, let's look at an atom with only one electron.
 Two states are shown by the two electron orbitals with a nucleus in the center.

 <img src="./00_atom_reveal/atom/atom.gif"/>

 The picture of the atom is completely wrong, but it gets the physics right because the distance between the two states represents energy levels for the electron.

 As you know electrons can ONLY exist in a state and not in between two states.
-To switch state the electron will do a quantum jump: that is, teleport to another state.
-But to teleport requires some energy.
+To switch state the electron will do a **quantum jump**: It transitions to another state.
+But a transition requires some energy.
 One way to get the energy is for the electron to absorb a photon.
 This is called **Stimulated Absorption**.
-Once the electron is in an excited state, it will return to a lower energy state (deexcite) after some random time depending on the half-life of the excited state.
+Once the electron is in an excited state, it will return to a lower energy state (relax) after some random time depending on the half-life of the excited state.
 This process is called **Spontaneous Emission**, and releases a photon in a random direction.

 <img src="./01_atom_interaction/interaction/interaction.gif"/>